jaredcdavis/shellpool/DOC.md

 ### Handling Output

-By default, output that **cmd** prints to standard output will be printed to `*standard-output*`, and output that it prints to standard error will be printed to `*error-output*`.
-So, one way to redirect the output from your command is to just `let`-binding these streams.
-For instance, you could do:
+By default, output that your `script` prints is forwarded sensibly:

+  - output to `stdout` goes to `*standard-output*`
+  - output to `stderr` goes to `*error-output*`

+An easy way to change where the output goes is to `let`-bind these streams.
+For instance, to collect `stdout` instead of streaming it, you could do this:

 ```
 ? (let* ((stream            (make-string-output-stream))